RDAngelFish/New_vision_world/README.md

 * USB-FTDI Driver

-  We need to transfer data between the computer and ARC through USB.
+  It needs to transfer data between the computer and ARC through USB.
+We choose FT2232HL chip to transfer.
+[See the document we use.]  (https://www.intra2net.com/en/developer/libftdi/download.php)

 * Support vector machines(SVM)
 * ARC
 * WIFI – TCP/IP